 global warming, not CO2.

-Why This Claim is Wrong: This effect is and has long been very well understood and continues to be factored into studies of global temperatures.
+Why this Claim is Wrong: This effect is and has been very well known and has been carefully calibrated out for decades.
 The denialist claim is disingenuous in the extreme and aims itself at the naive, who don't realize how obvious and for how long this effect has been understood by climate scientists.
-For example, the latest IPCC report in 2007 finds that urban heat island effects have been determined to have negligible influence (less than 0.0006 °C per decade over land and zero over oceans) on these measurements.
-Here's an easily digested summary of the story.
-There isn't, and never was, a "urban heat island" issue with the data.
-Here's the latest graph showing global temperatures using all data, and also using only rural weather stations.
-For the entire 160 year period, there is no difference (with the exception of the Civil War time - questionable data-taking in the heat of battle?) .
+The latest IPCC report in 2007 finds that urban heat island effects have been determined to have negligible influence (less than 0.0006 °C per decade over land and zero over oceans) on these measurements.

 Richard Lindzen is the highest profile and considered the most prestigious (Sloan fellow at MIT) of the AGW denialists.
-So it's disturbing that he uses his MIT position (earned by reputable work that was not AGW-denialist oriented way back when he was a young man (in 2012 he was 70 years old)) while making misrepresentations in the Wall Street Journal and other non-science journal outlets about climate science and the scientific evidence for global warming, without references, without support.
+So it's disturbing that he uses his MIT position (earned by reputable work that was not AGW-denialist oriented back when he was a young man) while making misrepresentations in the Wall Street Journal and other non-journal outlets about climate science and the scientific evidence for global warming, without references, without support.
 Here is an account of his testimony in front of the UK's House of Lords and the outright falsehoods about the scientific consensus.
 A quote from this article: "when a panelist specifically asks ‘how far your view of the role of water vapour is shared by other scientists?’
 (Q144), one cannot honestly answer ‘That is shared universally’ when no other scientist in the field has made a case for a negative water vapour feedback.
 This is probably the most egregious mis-statement in the whole testimony and is deeply misleading."

 Here are links to his conflicts

-of interest in taking money from Big Oil, and to his own
+of interest with regard to taking oil money, and to his own

-grad students' testifying that Lindzen feels a strong emotional need to prove his status at the expense of others, bringing into further question his ability to be objective and truth-oriented above all else: “If
+grad students' testifying that Lindzen feels a strong need to prove his status at the expense of others, bringing into further question his ability to be objective and truth-oriented: “If

 you want to prove yourself a brilliant scientist, you don’t always